 A Story of Change

-Shrounda Selivanoff is the veteran parent facilitator for the Washington State Parent Advocacy Committee and lead for the King County Parent Advocacy Committee.
+Shrounda Selivanoff is the veteran parent facilitator for the Washington State Parent Advocacy Committee.

 After seven years of addiction, Shrounda completed her court-ordered requirements, made it through the child welfare system and reunited with her daughter.